websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/styling-widgets-and-assets/configuring-widget-look-and-feel.md

-# Configuring the Look and Feel
+# Configuring Widget Look and Feel

 To access the look and feel configuration menu of any widget, follow these steps: